Category Archives: Arts

 Be Mighty, Be Daring

 I enjoy creating in so many ways.
-My friend L (mom of one of Claire’s friends) and I are developing an informal girl group.
+My friend L (mom of one of Bean’s friends) and I are developing an informal girl group.
 After spending many years driving to see friends (which we’ll continue doing) we want to create friendships and develop deeper connections in the neighborhood.

 After careful consideration, we decided to forgo Girl Scouts for a number of reasons: